tjfisher19/sta363sp21_group_assignment02/Readme.md

 Now we will process the data to use for building statistical models where we hope to predict song popularity!

-Process the data such that only tracks from studio albums (i.e., no "singles") released after 2016 with a complete record (i.e., if some variable is NA, you can remove the record) are retained.
-If done correctly, there will be 23051 tracks we will use in our analysis.
+Process the data such that only tracks with non-zero timing signatures from studio albums (i.e., no "singles") released after 2016 with a complete record (i.e., if some variable is NA, you can remove the record) are retained.
+If done correctly, there will be 23,029 tracks we will use in our analysis.

 ### Question 6